-- Interactive map of places to go and a list of rivers: American Whitewater - Tips for a first whitewater rafting trip: The Clymb - Whitewater rafting terminology
+- Interactive map of places to go and a list of rivers: American Whitewater - Whitewater rafting terminology

+Include Girl Scout Members with Disabilities.
 Talk to Girl Scout members with disabilities and their caregivers.
 Ask about needs and accommodations.
 Always be sure to contact the location and/or the instructor in advance to ensure they are able to accommodate those with disabilities.
-For more information visit Move
+For more information, visit Move United for information about adaptive rafting.
+Learn about water safety for children with special needs.